 “Why do you do that?”
 Clayton asked, landing not so gracefully beside her.

 “You mean why do I play with my hair?
 Um, it’s a tactile thing, I guess.
-Keeps me grounded in the dream, and probably the only thing keeping you alive.”
-The chuckle which followed was quite crass, then as if realising how psychopathic it sounded, her smile faded.
+Keeps me anchored in the dream, and probably the only thing keeping you alive.”
+The chuckle which followed was quite crass, then as if realizing how psychopathic it sounded, her smile faded.
 “Oh, sorry… “

-“Well you seem really sure about yourself,” Clayton replied with a smirk.
+“Well you seem really sure about yourself,” Clayton replied, shrugging.
 “But who knows, maybe you’re right.
 Any idea how much longer we’ve got?”

 “Well, tell me about your life,” he said.
 “You know, out there or… wherever!”

 “Hmmm… Well it’s alright I suppose.
 Actually it’s weird, like there’s a dark veil over many of the details… but I do live in my apartment with my cat Bynx.
-Oh look there’s my dream token, it’s Bynx!”
+Oh look, there’s my dream totem, it’s Bynx!”

-She reached over and pulled something from the tall grass beside the boulder.
+She reached over and pulled something from the tall grass beside the boulder; he laughed.

-“He is in my dreams,” she answered, and sat the toy cat in her lap and began petting it.
+“He is in my dreams,” she answered, and sat the toy cat in her lap to pet.
 “And don’t be mean or I’ll make you jump off the waterfall.”